luiscarlin/typescript-practice/README.md

 - You can configure the ts compiler by using `tsconfig.json`
 - If a third party library you want to use does not support types, then you can intall community supported types from `@types`
+- `any` tells tsc to stop enforcing types.
+It pretty much becomes js.
+You shouldn't use it through.